Python Tutorial: How to script in the BGE

 We can see a bunch of links, but if you look closely, there’s something interesting:

 So, then let’s go check it out:

-And now you can just read what are the parameters, what is the return value (if any), etc…
+And now you can just read what the parameters are, what the return value is (if any), etc…

 But there’s a trick as most functions in the BGE that expect a vector as parameter can also take a list of 3 elements, like:

 From there it’s primarily trial and error, just try things and keep searching the docs!

 Using Python modules from your disk

 Ok, one important part of scripting on the BGE, is to keep your code organized, somehow…

 The Blender Text Editor is fine to learn and tinker, but you will certainly prefer using a better editor, like I don’t know, Notepad++, Atom, VS Code, or whatever it is you like writing Python with!